Joyce Osogo

 Joyce Atieno Osogo Bensuda is a Kenyan politician from the Orange Democratic Movement.
 She was elected to the National Assembly for Homa Bay Town in the 2022 general election.

 Education

-Osogo graduated from the University of Nairobi.
+Osogo earned a Bachelor of Arts in education at the University of Nairobi, where she went on to get her Master of Arts and her PhD in project planning and management.